 Oh, boy.. this is a big can of worms.
 There’s no format for COAs, there’s a lot of fraud running around, and it’s a bit of a mess.
 Some artists are really strict about it, and others don’t care.
 The best thing is to play along and be honest.

 NOTE : A few states apparently have laws requiring the use of COAs.
 See: California Civil Code Section 1740-1745 , and New York ACA (Arts and Cultural Affairs) Article 15.
 (I am not a lawyer.)

 - existing photography hobby (..trust me, it’s pretty handy :)

-- carrying cases for artwork – either make boxes out of wood (stupidly heavy, but it’s the most ‘professional’), use custom cardboard boxes for each piece (a bit fiddly because they’re always sliding around, you need a sheet of foam inside to protect each one, and they are not waterproof), or buy huge Rubbermaid plastic carrying totes from Home Depot ($35 each, also use foam to keep the frames from knocking around).
+- carrying cases for artwork – either make boxes out of wood (stupidly heavy, but it’s the most ‘professional’), use cardboard boxes (can be a bit fiddly, and they are not waterproof), or something like this — huge Rubbermaid plastic carrying totes from Home Depot ($35 each, also use foam to keep the frames from knocking around).

 - cardboard boxes from uline.com for selling the framed images.
-For protection: include a sheet of foam, or line them with bubble wrap.
+For protection: use foam bags, or line them with bubble wrap.
 Cardboard is abrasive.

 - Clearbags for protecting the matted prints

 - handle bags from uline.com for selling the prints (If you’re selling 18×24 matted prints, they fit perfectly in 13-gallon trash bags.
 They’re way cheaper, and they’re called “Glad Bags” because you’re glad to sell some artwork!)